Stellar Society Lecture

 North Carolina Science Festival Events at GTCC

-• Friday, 14 April, 6-8:30 p.m., Science Hall Open House – An evening of interactive science activities and demonstrations presented by our science faculty and students.
+- 6-8:30 p.m.
+April 11: Science Hall Open House – An evening of interactive science activities and demonstrations presented by our science faculty and students.
 Science Hall is building 24 on the Jamestown campus map.
+Use Parking Lot F.

-Each year, typically in April, GTCCs student astronomy club, the Stellar Society, teams up with Cline Observatory and the GTCC Foundation to present the Stellar Society Lecture, featuring an astronomer from a regional institution to give a free public lecture on a Friday night before our regular public viewing.
-This event is usually held in conjunction with the North Carolina Science Festival, and is normally held in the Auditorium of Koury Hospitality Careers Center, on GTCC's Jamestown Campus.
+Each year, typically in April, GTCCs student astronomy club – the Stellar Society – teams up with Cline Observatory and the GTCC Foundation to present the Stellar Society Lecture.
+The event features an astronomer from a regional institution who gives a free public lecture on a Friday night before our regular public viewing.

 PAST SPEAKERS